benchonaut/ULRICH-RADIG-DIMMERS/README.md

 Since
 > (255-DMX_VAL)/2

-will be max 128 or 127 , and the dimmmer has 90 possible values from phase cutting , the transformation is done as suggested in his forum[1] is applied via valMap
+will be max 128 or 127  and the dimmmer has 90 possible values from phase cutting , the transformation is done as suggested in his forum[1] via valMap
+hint: the values are reversed 100%=0 ,0%=90 internal

 #### install:
 -> atmel studio 7 -> new project -> c++ -> stk5000 (find com .. ) -> atmega328p -> insert sourceode -> build solution (f7) -> "tools→add target" -> "tools→device programming" -> "read"(top) ->memories (check for build to appear) -> erase flash -> program